Great Pacific Garbage Patch: Size estimates

+Further contrary to popular belief, the Great Pacific Garbage Patch cannot be seen from space.
 In a 2001 study, researchers found concentrations of plastic particles at 334721 /km2 with a mean mass of 5.1 kg/km2, in the neuston.
 The overall concentration of plastics was seven times greater than the concentration of zooplankton in many of the sampled areas.
 Samples collected deeper in the water column found much lower concentrations of plastic particles (primarily monofilament fishing line pieces).
+In 2012, researchers Goldstein, Rosenberg and Cheng found that microplastic concentrations in the gyre had increased by two orders of magnitude in the prior four decades.